 In taking a history and examining the patient, the neurologic clinician elicits symptoms and signs.
 Symptoms are subjective experiences resulting from the disorder (ie, "I have a headache"; "The vision in my right eye became blurry a month ago").
 Signs are objective abnormalities detected on examination (eg, a hyperactive reflex or abnormal eye movements).

 The history may provide crucial information about diagnosis.
 For example, a patient was admitted to the hospital in a coma.
-His wife told the admitting physician that "my husband has high ...
+His wife told the admitting physician that "my husband ...